sanjushasuresh/GENERATION-OF-RANDOM-SAMPLES/README.md

 # GORS
-Generation of random samples using R
+Generation of random samples from the Unifrom, Binomial, Poisson, Normal and Exponential distributions using R